mikeparismyth/pulse-challenges-5-20pm9-19-25/PRD.md

 ## **NFT** — Non‑fungible token representing unique assets (e.g., ERC‑721 on EVM, SPL NFT on Solana).

-## **Oracle (Results)** — External data attester that posts/verifies tournament outcomes on‑chain.
+## **Oracle (Results)** — External data attester that posts/verifies challenge outcomes on‑chain.
 We start with server‑signed scores; oracle integration is a future enhancement.

 ## **Permit (EIP‑2612) / Permit2** — Signed approvals allowing a contract to transfer ERC‑20 tokens without a separate on‑chain approve() (gas/user‑flow optimization). **Permit2** is a generalized approval system.